The Bethany Horsemen, Inc

 The Bethany Horsemen, Inc. is a non-profit riding club dedicated to the promotion and preservation of trail riding in Bethany.
 Our 10 mile trail system includes land owned by the South Central Connecticut Regional Water Authority (RWA) and property used by permission from private landowners.

-The Bethany Horsemen club was created in1959 when Bethany resident Jacob Podoloff negotiated an arrangement with the New Haven Water Company to use and patrol the trails surrounding Lake Chamberlain.
+The Bethany Horsemen club was created in 1959 when Bethany resident Jacob Podoloff negotiated an arrangement with the New Haven Water Company to use and patrol the trails surrounding Lake Chamberlain.

 The Bethany Horsemen administer the permit program that allows riding in this area.
 Applications are processed when trails open after the annual Mud Season (March 1 - April 15).
 Each member receives a trail map, a list of rules for riding on RWA and private landowner trails, and a colored cattle tag that must be displayed on their saddle at all times.
 If you wish to enjoy the trails with non-members, Guest Permits may be added to an annual membership.
-Guests may only ride with the member the Permit is assigned to and sign a waiver.